matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Cloud VPN**

-- IPsec VPN to connect to VPC via public internet for low-volume data connections:
+- IPsec VPN to connect to VPC via a public internet for low-volume data connections:
     - AWS VPN
     - OpenVPN
 - For persistent, static connections between gateways: